The Creativity of Text-to-Image Generation: Introduction

 \section{Introduction}

-Text-based generative systems have become popular means for creating digital artworks.
-Given a textual input prompt, these systems are able to generate digital images with high aesthetic quality and subjective attractiveness.
-With certain textual inputs, the images can imitate the style of artworks by past and present artists \cite{chilton}.
-An ecosystem of tools and resources around text-based generative art is emerging online.
-Many systems are available as open source in notebooks on Google's Colaboratory\footnote{https://colab.research.google.com} (Colab).
-Colab is an online service that allows execution of Python-based code free of charge.
-For this reason, Colab has become one of the main drivers of innovation in the enthusiastic text-based generative art community.
-This community consists of \textit{practitioners} (i.e., novice users, but also skilled artists) who share their digital artworks on social media.
-Given its growing capabilities and ease-of-use, text-based generative art is on the verge of becoming a mainstream phenomenon.
+Text-to-image generation systems based on deep generative models have become popular means for creating digital images and artworks \cite{2207.13038.pdf,VQGANCLIP}.
+Given an input prompt in natural language, these generative systems are able to synthesize digital images of high aesthetic quality.
+An ecosystem of tools and resources around text-to-image generation has emerged online and a wide variety of text-to-image generation systems are now available as open source in executable notebooks.
+Google's Colaboratory\footnote{https://colab.research.google.com} (Colab), in particular, is an online service that was instrumental to the growth and popularity of text-to-image generation due to Colab allowing execution of Python-based code free of charge.
+For this reason, Colab has become one of the main drivers of innovation in the enthusiastic text-to-image art community.
+This community consists of \textit{practitioners} (i.e., novices, amateurs, semi-professionals, but also skilled artists and professionals) with or without technical expertise.
+Many practitioners share their digital artworks on social media and in dedicated communities, such as Midjourney~\cite{midjourney}.
+Given the growing capabilities and ease-of-use of text-to-image generation systems, digital art synthesized with deep generative models is on the verge of becoming a mainstream phenomenon.

-Common to most text-based generative art systems is that users can create digital images and artworks with little to no understanding of the underlying technologies, simply by writing textual prompts in natural language (a practice called \textit{prompt engineering} \cite{gwern} or \textit{prompt programming} \cite{2102.07350.pdf}).
-Given the ease of use and emerging ubiquity of text-based generative systems, the question arises: \textbf{ If anybody can produce digital images that resemble masterful pieces of art simply by feeding textual prompts into a ``black box'' system, is text-based generative art creative?
-What is the nature of the human creativity involved in generating images with text-based generative systems? } In this paper, I aim to answer this question.
+Common to text-to-image generation systems is that practitioners can create digital images and artworks with little to no understanding of the underlying technologies, simply by writing prompts in natural language (a practice called prompt engineering~\cite{gwern}, prompt programming~\cite{2102.07350.pdf}, prompt design~\cite{promptdesign}, or prompting for short).
+Given the ease of use and emerging ubiquity of text-to-image generation, the question arises: \textbf{ If anybody can produce digital images that resemble masterful pieces of art by simply feeding textual prompts into an opaque system, is text-to-image art creative?
+What is the nature of the human creativity involved in generating images with text-to-image synthesis? } In this paper, I aim to answer these questions.